-PresentationA 2-year-old male presented to the Emergency Department with fever, diarrhea, myalgia, rhinorrhea, dehydration, and decreased activity.
+PresentationA 2-year-old male presented to the Emergency Department with fever, diarrhea, myalgia, rhinorrhea, dehydration and decreased activity.
 The patient had a past medical history of a heart transplant and post-traumatic lymphoproliferative disorder.
-He lived with 3 other siblings, one who was sick with similar diarrheal symptoms.
+He lived with 3 other siblings, 1 who was sick with similar diarrheal symptoms.

 Cause of SymptomsBiochemical tests indicated the organism was Salmonella species.
 Further Wellcolex serogrouping was performed and it was determined that the isolate was a Salmonella enterica subspecies enterica serogroup B. The local public health department confirmed the organism to be Salmonella enterica subspecies enterica serotype Heidelberg (which was part of a larger United States outbreak at the time).